 - You should be self-motivated and display leadership potential

 While we accept school leavers, we would prefer people who may have a bit of life experience and possibly some tertiary education.
-There are some tertiary scholarship opportunities for school leavers who have achieved well at school and are interested in engineering.
+There are some scholarship opportunities for school leavers who have achieved a good education and are interested in tertiary study.
 All Officers will have the opportunity to pursue further study as you progress through your career.

 You must have achieved NCEA level 2 with a minimum of 12 credits in Level 2 English.

 FOR ENTRY INTO THE AUSTRALIA DEFENCE FORCE ACADEMY

 The ADFA Scholarship Scheme requires a minimum of NCEA Level 3 English and Mathematics, with at least 100 NCEA Level 3 credits – 45 of which were achieved at Merit or Excellence level.

 - You must be medically fit for service.

 There are strict citizenship and security requirements to gain the required SV security clearance for this trade.

 Find out if you’re eligible here.

 Upon enlistment you are given an offer of service of 15 years.
 This is the standard Army offer but does not oblige either yourself or the Army to complete this.
 It is subject to factors including the your right to cease service with 3 months notice once your initial training is complete.

 Kia Atamai Te Whawhai and Tū Ako Scholarships